wiseman-timelord/Chat-Gradio-Gguf/README.md

 4. Need to optimize streaming output and relating displaying of text/animations.
 Design needs work, doesnt work how I want.
 5. The stop button wont work because the button freezes during certain/all phases of generation.
 Or just change the message from "Cancel Sending" to "Please Wait".
 6. **Safe Globals** - Standardize all global variables using safe, unique three-word labels to avoid conflicts.
+7. Web-searching is a bit iffy, I found the input "latest version of grok?" worked.
+Need to improve later, DDGS was hard to work with at the time due to being NEW, and most online information is for DuckDuckGo-Search library still.
+They are used a little differently.
 7. Introduce a collapseable right side bar, lilke the left one but on the right, again a "C-G-G" button, that expands out to a "Chat-Gradio-Gguf" button, in the expanded panel here I want...
 - a row with a square box, that visualizes the thinking/generation, in some simple method, that is somehow interesting, and under that, a row with a buttton to turn "Visualize" ON/OFF.
 - a row with 3 boxes each with 1 stat for generation speed/whatever else is typically of interest to people.